CFA Institute Responds to SEC Proposal on Climate-Related Disclosures: 5 Key Takeaways

 - We support disclosure of climate-related risks and opportunities, noting there will be likely more disclosure of risks than opportunities.
 We believe incorporation of time horizons into materiality assessments is useful and that a requirement to describe materiality conclusions is unique, but welcome.

-- We support disclosures on risk management, governance, and impact on strategy, business model & outlook and would like to see similarly detailed requirements for other risks.
+- We support disclosures on risk management, governance, and the impact on strategy, business model & outlook and would like to see similarly detailed requirements for other risks.

 - We support physical risk disclosures and present several suggested improvements to facilitate investors understanding of the risk of loss to the registrant.